Alliedium/awesome-devops/11_k8s_dev_tools_kubectl_krew_vscode_15-sep-2022/README.md

 Added field `namespace: default` to the context `k3d-demo-cluster-1`

-14. Look for container image to deploy in Kubernetes cluster
+14. Look for container image to deploy in Kubernetes cluster:

 ```
 docker images
 ```

-If there is no image `demo-multi-stage` e.g.
+If there is no image `demo-multi-stage`, e.g.

 ```
 bkarpov/demo-multi-stage   0.1
 ```

-you can build it by running the following commands
+it can be built by running the following commands:

 ```
 cd ~/devops-course-2022/08_docker_best_building_practices_06-sep-2022/demo-multi-stage-improved
 docker build -t bkarpov/demo-multi-stage:0.1 --build-arg BASE_IMAGE=gradle:7.5.1-jdk11-alpine .
 ```

-Finally, there should be an image `demo-multi-stage`
+Finally, there should be an image `demo-multi-stage`.

-15. Add a tag to the image for pushing it to local container registry
+15. Add a tag to the image for pushing it to local container registry:

 ```
 docker tag bkarpov/demo-multi-stage:0.1 localhost:12345/demo-multi-stage:0.1
 ```

-Check that the tag has been added
+Make sure that the tag has been added:

 ```
 docker images
 ```

-There should be at least two images `demo-multi-stage`, one of them `localhost:12345/demo-multi-stage:0.1`
+There should be at least two images `demo-multi-stage`, one of them `localhost:12345/demo-multi-stage:0.1`.

-16. Push the image to the local container registry
+16. Push the image to the local container registry:

 ```
 docker push localhost:12345/demo-multi-stage:0.1
 ```

-17. See manifest file for deploying the image to the Kubernetes cluster
+17. See manifest file for deploying the image to the Kubernetes cluster:

 ```
 cd ~/devops-course-2022/11_k8s_dev_tools_kubectl_krew_vscode_15-sep-2022/demo
 nano ./manifest-demo-multi-stage.yaml
 ```

-18. Apply the manifest
+18. Apply the manifest:

 ```
 kubectl apply -f ./manifest-demo-multi-stage.yaml